COMP2150-24s1/level-design-assessment-ReturnToNewbie/README.md

 ### 2.7.
 Checkpoint and Acid
 ![!](DocImages/CheckPoint&Acid.jpg)
 This is where stage 3 begins and the intensity need to be rise up to the max.
 Therefore I think acid is the best suit for this sitatuion.
 A large area full of acid and the only way to advance forward is to jump on 2 different moving platform.
-If they fall they will forced to return to the cehckpoint.
+If they fall they will forced to return to the checkpoint.

 ### 2.8.
 Spitters